Gautham-JS/ROS_Stereo_SLAM/README.md

 source ./devel/setup.bash
 ```
 ## Executing
-As I mentioned before everythings packed into one file so make sure you edit the cpp file to point to the dataset in your machine:
+Make sure you edit the cpp file to point to the dataset in your machine:
 ```
 ./visualSLAM/src/VisualSLAM.cpp
 ```